junglesta/wherenodoctor/_posts/2016-01-01-08-how-to-measure-and-give-medicine.md

 ## when you give medicines to anyone . . .

-Always write all the following information on the note with the medicine—even if the person cannot read:
+Always write all the following information on the note with the medicine, even if the person cannot read:

 • the person’s name
 • the name of the medicine • what it is for